 What is realized price effectiveness?

-Realized price effectiveness is defined as an excess or shortfall of realized price to cost item, scaled by cost item.
-In other words, realized price effectiveness tells us how much higher or lower a company’s realized price is compared to its production costs.
+Realized price effectiveness is defined as a shortfall or excess of a total realized price-to-cost item, scaled by cost item.
+In other words, realized price effectiveness tells us how much lower or higher a company’s realized price is in comparison with its production costs.

-For 1Q17, Southwestern Energy’s total realized price, excluding hedging loss, was $2.76 per Mcfe (thousand cubic feet equivalent).
-That was much better than $1.41 per Mcfe in 1Q16.
-Its realized price is calculated by scaling oil and gas revenue by total production.
+For 2Q17, ConocoPhillips’s total realized price excluding hedging profit was $33.09 per boe (barrel of oil equivalent)—much better than its $26.06 per boe in 2Q16.
+COP’s realized price is calculated by scaling COP’s oil and gas revenue by total production.

 Total production cost

-For 1Q17, Southwestern Energy reported a positive realized price effectiveness of ~118.0% in terms of cash cost and ~54.0% in terms of total production cost.
-Devon Energy’s (DVN) realized price, without hedging benefit, was ~68.0% above production cash cost and ~13.0% above total production cost for the same quarter.
+For 2Q17, ConocoPhillips reported positive realized price effectiveness of ~120% in terms of cash costs and ~21% in terms of total production cost.
+By comparison, Devon Energy (DVN) has a realized price (without hedging benefits) of ~68% above its production cash costs and ~13% above its total production costs.